Apothor/Codecademy/Code Challenges/23. Print Time Tables/README.md

 # Basic difficulty

-Write a function, timesTables, that prints out multiplication tables (the type you learned in primary / grade school) up to 12x12.
+Write a function, `timesTables`, that prints out multiplication tables (the type you learned in primary / grade school) up to 12x12.

 * **Function Name**: `timesTables`
 * **Output**: Example output: